 On an over-2 TiB disk, having just 1 or 2 hybridized partitions becomes even more important, since you'll then be able to create a second protective partition after those partitions.
 Alternatively, you could place your to-be-hybridized partitions so that they're contiguous and terminate as close as possible to, but before, the 2 TiB mark.
 This layout will protect the preceding GPT partitions (via the 0xEE MBR partition), and the subsequent GPT partitions will be protected by virtue of falling after the MBR's 2 TiB limit.

-Discussion forums are filled with posts about hybrid MBRs, mostly from people using Boot Camp with Mac OS X. If you run into problems, try posting to such a forum.
-Although I may be able to help, I hope to minimize my own use of hybrid MBRs, and my impression is that hybrid MBR problems can be quite quirky and configuration-dependent, so your best bet in getting help is to post your problems in a well-read forum.
+Discussion forums are filled with posts about hybrid MBRs, mostly from people using Boot Camp with macOS.
+If you run into problems, try posting to such a forum.
+Although I may be able to help, I minimize my own use of hybrid MBRs, and my impression is that hybrid MBR problems can be quite quirky and configuration-dependent, so your best bet in getting help is to post your problems in a well-read forum.

-The preceding describes hybrid MBRs as they are commonly used in 2009 and early 2010.
+The preceding describes hybrid MBRs as they are commonly used in 2009 and early 2010, with updates as late as 2019.
 This PDF document, however, describes an entirely different type of hybrid MBR.
 This type of hybrid MBR is basically an MBR partition scheme embedded within a GPT partition.
 The idea is that GPT-unaware OSes could, with the help of a modified boot loader, boot from the GPT partition as if it were a hard disk.
 As written, this document only mentions in passing the MBR Partition Scheme (GPT fdisk code EF01) that's already defined; instead, it emphasizes setting a new attribute bit.

 To the best of my knowledge, no boot loader or OS currently implements this alternative type of "hybrid MBR" configuration.
 If you hear of such an implementation, I'd be interested in learning about it.